 In addition to Summer Reading at the Library, volunteer opportunities are readily available in numerous Town of Collierville departments.
 From adults to teenagers, there are many ways everyone can support the Collierville community in various areas of interest.

 Collierville Animal Shelter

 Hands are limited at the Collierville Animal Shelter, and they are certainly outnumbered by paws!
 For immediate hands-on needs, volunteer positions include dog walkers, cat cuddlers/groomers, greeters, cleaning crews, and even gardeners.
 Outreach volunteers are also needed to help with animal adoption events as well as camp counselors during school breaks.
 Volunteers must be at least 14 years old (volunteers aged 14-15 must be accompanied by an adult during training and while working) and attend a training workshop at the Shelter.
-Volunteer training is held on the third Thursday every month from 6-9pm at the Collierville Animal Shelter, 559 E. South Street.
+Volunteer training is held on the fourth Thursday every month from 6-7pm at the Collierville Animal Shelter, 559 E. South Street.
 For more information, please call 901-457-2670.

 Collierville Burch Library

 Volunteers at the Collierville Burch Library participate in a range of tasks from shelving books to working on special projects.
 Most Library volunteers are scheduled to work for two hours on a weekly basis, and must be at least 14 years old; an age exception is made for summer reading volunteers who may be as young as 12.
 To become a Library volunteer, fill out the application found here and return it to the Information Desk.
 A complete list of Volunteer Guidelines may also be found here: colliervillelibrary.org/about/library-volunteer-program.